+The performance of the pavement system will not only be dependent upon the quality of construction but also upon the stability of the moisture content of the soils and base underlying the pavement surface.
 Proper drainage along or adjacent to the pavement edge or curbs is very important and should be provided so infiltration of surface water from unpaved areas surrounding the pavement is minimized.
-The infiltration of water into the base and subgrade materials comprising the pavement can result in a substantially reduced pavement service life.
-The Project Civil Engineer should design final grades so that there is rapid, positive drainage away from the pavement/curb edge.
+The Project Civil Engineer should design final grades so that there is positive drainage away from the pavement/curb edge.
 Also, surface slopes for asphaltic concrete pavement areas should be no flatter than two (2) percent to reduce the potential for ponding of water on the asphaltic concrete surface.
 The importance of proper runoff and drainage cannot be overemphasized and should be thoroughly considered by the Project Civil Engineer.
+Post construction accumulation or ponding of surface runoff near structures must be avoided.